Azuhmier/hmofa/tagCatalog.md

 by PIXELATED_HOBO
 https://raw.githubusercontent.com/Azuhmier/hmofa/master/archive_7/u/Pixelated_Hobo

->Treading Patience
+"Treading Patience"
 [;otter;][;comfy; ;sex; ;impregnation;]
 https://raw.githubusercontent.com/Azuhmier/hmofa/master/archive_7/yZKXhaWw
 #After waiting for years, Anon rewards his young paramour with the graduation present she's been dreaming of.

->Lightning in a Bottle
+"Lightning in a Bottle"
 [;rodent; ;mouse;][;comfy; ;impregnation; ;sex; ;handcuffs; ;backstory; ;childhood friends; ;femdom; ;slight femdom; ;blowjob; ;cunnilingus; ;motel;] https://raw.githubusercontent.com/Azuhmier/hmofa/master/archive_7/nq56dhyt
 #A frustrated young man runs away from his home town to make a name for himself.
 All the while his childhood sweetheart waits for him to come home, and when he does, she has a plan to make him stay.

->Pactbearer
+"Pactbearer"
 [;demon; ;yeen; ;hyena;][;contains comfy; ;medieval; ;magic; ;companionship;]O~ https://raw.githubusercontent.com/Azuhmier/hmofa/master/archive_7/d2NawY3v
 #Demon is magically bonded to knight because his grandmother was a witch and made a pact with the demon.

->Femme Fatale
+"Femme Fatale"
 [;cat; ;feline;][;sex; ;crime; ;crime underworld; ;mob bosses;]~ https://raw.githubusercontent.com/Azuhmier/hmofa/master/archive_7/ANmmmGeL
 #Local peon gets mad mafia cat pussy, but as a result finds that he is thrown into a mafia crime underworld.
 However the cat was a big wig, so she is watching over him and making sure her fucktoy?
 Lover? does not get into to much trouble

->Whiskey Kisses Pt.
-1
+"Whiskey Kisses Pt.
+1"
 [;lynx; ;feline;][;comfy; ;long distance; ;sex;]o~
 https://raw.githubusercontent.com/Azuhmier/hmofa/master/archive_7/3kGrLCRA
 #Anon goes on a six hour road trip with his coworkers.
 After dropping them off, he heads over to meet his long distance girlfriend face to face for the first time.

->Tough to Love
+"Tough to Love"
 [;canine; ;doberman; ;dog;][;sex;]
 https://raw.githubusercontent.com/Azuhmier/hmofa/master/archive_7/GR5CRpz9
 #Two lovers let down their rough exteriors and behaviors in a private moment.
 I would love to describe more but that would ruin the TWEEST.

->Preferred Treatment
+"Preferred Treatment"
 [][;cyberpunk; ;mild body horror; ;named mc; ;harem; ;smut focused;]~ https://raw.githubusercontent.com/Azuhmier/hmofa/master/archive_7/rgmLNxaz
 #Now imagine that but in that crazy ASCII font shit every GameFAQ guide used to do.
 More informative tags to come later and on a per chapter basis, but for now:

->The Touch of Luxury
+"The Touch of Luxury"
 [][]O
 https://raw.githubusercontent.com/Azuhmier/hmofa/master/archive_7/RQAGpbBM
 #So the basis of The Touch of Luxury was a rich lady plucking up a random nobody for a toy because rich people operate on a different moral scale than us po' folk.